*originally written Memorial Day 2013; updated Memorial Day 2019*

 Regular followers of my wife’s blog have noticed that she has a soft spot for military men.
-This works out pretty well for me, being a proud US Navy Petty Officer First Class; we define ourselves as so bad-ass that when we wake up in the morning and our feet hit the floor, the devil himself looks up and say, “Oh, s**t, they’re awake.”
-We think highly of ourselves, but it’s not entirely unearned.
-After all, every US Navy Chief alive wouldn’t exist if not for us, and US Navy Chiefs, as everyone knows, were created by God himself to take care of the things that He couldn’t.
+This works out pretty well for me, being a proud US Navy Petty Officer First Class; we tend to define ourselves as fairly bad-ass, so that when we wake up in the morning and our feet hit the floor, the Devil himself winces.
+We think rather highly of ourselves, and it’s not entirely unearned.

-My wife’s soft spot for military men usually results in a Memorial Day blog post that jerks tears from your heart.
-Kate’s understanding of the demands, the almost overwhelming burden of military service, is beyond compare.
-She understands the Cost, capital C. However, this year, she let me take the helm for her Memorial Day post.
+My wife’s soft spot for military men usually results in a Memorial Day blog post that jerks tears from your eyes and turns your heart inside out.
+Kate’s understanding of the demands, of the sometimes overwhelming burden of military service is, truly, beyond compare.
+She understands the Cost, capital C.

 I’m not as eloquent as she is.
-I don’t have the tools or the vocabulary or the experience to lay out words in such a heart-rending way that people sit still for a contemplative moment and think, “…….WOW.”
+I never have been, and frankly don’t expect to ever be.
+I don’t have the tools or the vocabulary or the experience to lay out words in such heart-rending fashion.
 That skill, I am afraid, is beyond me.
-However, what I can do is speak about Memorial Day, and why I would submit that people should take a contemplative moment or two themselves: remember those who have served, those who have lost and been lost, those who have stood at the front.
+However, what I can do is speak about Memorial Day, and why I would submit that people should take a contemplative moment or two themselves; to remember those who have served, those who have lost and been lost, those who have stood at the front.
 Those rough souls have a unique perspective lacking in much of the populace, and it is that perspective I wish to provide.
 For what is Memorial Day if not a day of remembrance?
-Granted, it’s a day for family, a day for friends, for BBQ, for relaxation, and for celebrating the start of summer.
-But……..the blunt fact is that the origin of Memorial Day is sacrifice.
-Sacrifice of life, sacrifice of limb, sacrifice of peace and tranquility and sanity.
-It’s the sacrifice of everyone who has gone before, everyone who has stood nearest to that deep line in the sand and proclaimed, “This far, and no further.”
+Granted, it’s a day for family, a day for friends, for BBQ, for relaxation, for celebrating the start of summer.

-My father served in the Army 82nd Airborn Division.
-He was drafted into Vietnam, and served his time in that quiet Hell known as Alaska.
+My father served in the U.S. Army 82nd Airborne Division.
+He was drafted into Vietnam, and served his time in that quietly freezing Hell known as Alaska.
 He served honorably for his term, and then was honorably discharged.
-He was lost almost 3 years ago of natural causes.
+My brother and I lost him almost nine years ago to natural causes.
 For him and his honorable service, I lift my glass.

-Several years ago, while underway on a destroyer, my best friend hanged himself during the night.
+Many years ago, while serving on a destroyer, my best friend hanged himself during the night.
 The reasons were asked.
 Hands were wrung.
 Everyone had an idea.
-I was one of the last people to speak with him – and the simple truth, from what I knew, was that stress of his particular situation proved too much.
-The service asks everything of you.
-Absolutely everything, and some cannot flex accordingly.
-For those that can’t flex, the cost can be, in horrific fashion, fatal.
-For him and his honorable service, I lift my glass.
+I was one of the last people to speak with him – and the simple truth, from what I knew and without assigning blame, was that stress of his particular situation proved too much.
+The service can ask everything of you.
+Absolutely everything, and some can’t flex accordingly; and those, they tend to fall through the cracks waiting for help that never comes and the cost can be, in horrific fashion, fatal.
+For him and all the others lost in such a way, for their honorable service I lift my glass.

-I’ve had friends die.
-I’ve been in position under fire.
-I’ve almost kissed Death on the mouth so many times I’ve lost count.
+Like thousands of others, I’ve had friends die in service.
+It’s tough.
+Always.
 Not all of them were because of the service, I’ll admit.
 But a lot were.
-On several occasions, my shipmates and I have charged into traffic to save dying men, as a matter of duty.
-And unfortunately, most of the time we failed.
-But that is the fundamental tenet of military service: you give your all.
+My shipmates and I have tried to save dying men, and unfortunately most of the time we failed.
+But therein lies the fundamental axiom of military service that all who take the oath must understand and accept; you give your all.
 Flat out.
 No brakes.
-Even if it appears hopeless, you Give.
+Even if it appears hopeless, even if you’re so tired you can’t even breathe, you Give.
 Your.
 All.
 And for many, that includes their lives.

 So……..here’s my point.
-If you know someone who has served, look them in the eye, don’t say a word, and (symbolically, if you need to), raise a glass.
-Because Memorial Day is a day to remember the most noble and honorable sacrifices of those who have served, and are serving.
-Yes, there is BBQ.
-Yes, there is a celebration of summer.
-Yes, there are pools and games and joy and delighted screams from children encountering water far too cold for their liking.
-But the quiet truth behind the thin veneer of constructed glee that we enjoy on a long weekend, is the fact that the this day would not exist if not for sacrifices of those gone before.
-We stand, this Country stands, on the honor and sacrifice of those rough souls standing watch, who, when asked the cost they would be willing to pay, calmly replied, “Sir, any and all.”
+If you know someone who’s serving, look them in the eyes, don’t say a word, and (symbolically, if you need to), raise a glass for their still being around.
+Because Memorial Day is a day to remember the honorable sacrifices of those who have died in service, and to grateful those those still with us.
+Yes, there is BBQ, a celebration of summer, and games and joy and delighted screams from children jumping into freezing pools.
+But the quiet truth behind the celebrations we enjoy on this long weekend is the fact that this day would not exist if not for sacrifices of those gone before.
+We stand, this Country stands, on the honor of those souls standing watch, near and far, who, when asked the cost they would be willing to pay, calmly replied, “Any and all.”
 I would not have them forgotten, and neither should you.
 I leave you with the immortal words of William Henley, as I see describing Those In Service:

 In the fell clutch of circumstance